marknagelberg/search-relevance/readme.md

 Try looking into the implications of having "0" as a default value for some features (particularly the k-nearest measures).
 See what happens when you impute the overall median relevance or something like that.

 Important to consider that people search a particular query for a purpose that may vary by person.

-For example, people looking for
+Feature idea try reworking the weighting variables with a column for the summed up relevance for each rating (one column for each of the four ratings, and then divided by the number of observations).

+Check out when you are using stopwords and stemming for the bag of words models - I think you're doing it for both but in the original "beating the benchmark" I think they only stemmed one model.

 Got the following results to test what happens when leaving out variables:
 Score: 0.643129109937